 Solar for Boats

-Solar power for boats has gotten complicated with all the panel types, charge controllers, and installation debates flying around.
-As someone who has lived with solar as a primary charging source on the hook for months at a time, I learned everything there is to know about what actually delivers usable power on a cruising boat.
+Solar power for boats has shifted noticeably with all the panel types, charge controllers, and installation debates flying around.
+As someone who has lived with solar as a primary charging source on the hook for months at a time, I spent months getting comfortable with what actually delivers usable power on a cruising boat.
 Today, I will share it all with you.

 I added my first solar panels about six years ago — a pair of flexible 100-watt panels stuck to the bimini top.
 They were cheap and I figured any free power was better than none.
 I was right about the concept but naive about the execution.
 Those flex panels degraded in two seasons, and I learned the hard way that panel quality, mounting angle, and charge controller selection matter a lot more than raw wattage on the spec sheet.